 Here's another "advice" that commonly makes the rounds on the Internet, and more often than not, it comes from those who probably have unrestricted access to premium gyms plus exclusive personal trainers and nutritionists on speed dial.

-In general, I’d say that one may need at least 150 minutes of moderate or 75 minutes of intensive exercise per week to be healthy.
-For example, if you exercise moderately for 30 minutes each day, you are advised to do it five times a week.”
+👨🏻 Dr Puah remarks, "The amount of exercise required to be fit or healthy varies for different individuals.
+It will also depend on the intensity of your workout.
+In general, I'd say that one may need at least 150 minutes of moderate or 75 minutes of intensive exercise per week to be healthy.
+For example, if you exercise moderately for 30 minutes each day, you are advised to do it five times a week."

 4. Do You Need To Give Up Carbs If You Want Your Body To Change For The Better?

-A no-carb diet is probably one of the most typical pieces of advice you’ll hear when it comes to losing weight.
-But it’s really not as simple as that, says Dr. Ivan Puah.
+A no-carb diet is probably one of the most typical pieces of advice you'll hear when it comes to losing weight.
+But it's really not as simple as that, says Dr Ivan Puah.

 However, it's worth pointing out that excessive intake of carbohydrates over time may lead to weight gain, poor metabolic health, high blood pressure, and increased risk of heart disease."